SalvadorGA/hello-world/README.md

 # hello-world
 Sample Project
 I am a Sophmore in Highschool.
-I am in my second year of Computer Science (csp).
+I am in my second year of Computer Science.